naorlivne/dcos-docs/1.10/cli/command-reference/dcos-config/index.md

 ## Environment variables
 Configuration properties have corresponding environment variables.
-If a property is in the "core" section (ex. "core.foo", it corresponds to environment variable DCOS_FOO.
+If a property is in the "core" section (ex. "core.foo"), it corresponds to environment variable DCOS_FOO.
 All other properties (ex "foo.bar") correspond to environment variable DCOS_FOO_BAR.

 Environment variables take precedence over corresponding configuration property.